artth02/Bastion/README.md

 **meta**: This attribute tell bastion some procedures about the receiving channel, like in the example.<br/>
 **notification**: Its what you want to send, bastion do not care about what you will send to him, he only transports that to other sockets.
+This attribute can be an array, object, string, int, float...
+Whatever you want, he realy doesn't care.

+ **Code Example:**
 ``` javascript
     {
         meta:{